Code 128 Barcode Scanner

 Code 128 barcodes consist of the following key components:

-1. Quiet zones: Blank areas on both sides of the barcode that ensure proper scanning and readability.
+- Quiet zones: Blank areas on both sides of the barcode that ensure proper detection and readability.

-3. Data character: The main content section where information is encoded.
+- Data characters: The main content section where information is encoded.
 Each character consists of 11 modules (3 bars and 3 spaces).
-Code 128 encodes all 128 ASCII characters and automatically switches between sets A, B, and C for optimal efficiency.
+Code 128 encodes all 128 ASCII characters and switches between sets A, B, and C for optimal efficiency.

-Code 128 consists of 108 symbols (103 data symbols, 3 start symbols, and 2 stop symbols) that shift between three character sets (A, B, and C) to encode data efficiently.
 Despite its name, it doesn’t contain 128 distinct symbols – instead, it achieves full ASCII coverage by switching between sets A and B, while set C specializes in encoding digit strings efficiently.
+Code 128 in fact consists of 108 symbols (103 data symbols, 3 start symbols, and 2 stop symbols).

-The table below shows what code set supports what characters:
+The table below shows which code set supports which characters (excluding the barcode’s function codes):

 Error detection

-Code 128 uses mandatory error detection through a Modulo 103 check digit, but cannot correct errors.
+Code 128 provides error detection through a modulo 103 check digit, which is added before the stop symbol.
 Here’s how it works:

-3. If both check digits match, the data is considered valid
+- If both check digits match, the data is considered valid.

-4. If they don’t match, the scan is rejected as an error
+- If they don’t match, the scan is rejected as an error.

-While Code 128 is effective at detecting errors, it does not have built-in error correction capabilities.
+While Code 128 allows scanners to detect errors effectively, it does not have built-in error correction capabilities.

 Applications of Code 128 barcodes